 At some point during your trip, ask your guide to arrange a Bhutanese hot-stone bath, available in most tourist hotels (for a charge).
 Throw in a festival and you have the perfect introductory visit to Bhutan.

 A 10-day itinerary should just about allow you two or three days in Bumthang, with overnight stops in Paro, Thimphu and Punakha and a quick stop in Trongsa.
 But a full two weeks will let you see the same places in more depth, at a more relaxed pace, with time for a couple of day hikes.

 Follow the four-day itinerary for your first days.
 From Thimphu, a night in the Phobjikha valley will give you a chance to see Gangte Goemba and also view the rare and endangered black-necked cranes (November to February).
 Phobjikha is a great place to explore on foot.

 From Phobjikha, it's a day's drive over the Pele La to the superb dzong and museum at Trongsa and on to Jakar in Bumthang.
 Leave early, as there's lots to see en route, including the Nepali-style Chendebji Chorten, which is a perfect place for a picnic.

 If you have two full days in Bumthang, spend one day doing a loop in the Chokhor valley, taking in the Jampey Lhakhang, Kurjey Lhakhang and walking to Tamshing Goemba.
 Your second day here should be spent exploring the Tang valley, visiting Membartsho (Burning Lake) and the interesting Ogyen Chholing Museum near Mesithang.
-If you have an extra day, overnight in the Ogyen Chholing Guest House and hike down to the road via the remote rural chapels of Choejam Lhakhang and Narut (Pelphug) Lhakhang.
+If you have an extra day, overnight in the Ogyen Chholing Heritage House and hike down to the road via the remote rural chapels of Choejam Lhakhang and Narut (Pelphug) Lhakhang.